-In summary, based on the previous geochemical evaluation and the updated review presented in this ASD addendum there is insufficient evidence to support the presence of CCR constituents (principally beryllium, cobalt and lithium), as derived from the BSFAP, in groundwater sampled at MW-1603.
+In summary, based on the previous geochemical evaluation and the updated review presented in this ASD investigation, there is insufficient evidence to support the presence of CCR constituents (principally beryllium, cobalt, and lithium), as derived from the BSFAP, in groundwater sampled at MW-1603.
 The ternary plot does not support temporal changes of MW-1603 groundwater quality.
-The ion ratios of boron, chloride, and sulfate remain unchanged since February 2019.
-Therefore, it is highly unlikely that beryllium, cobalt, and lithium detected within MW-1603 groundwater is sourced from the BSFAP.
-It is much more likely that beryllium, cobalt, and lithium are characteristic of the lithologies in which this monitoring well is screened across, which includes the Princess Coal Seams.
+The ion ratios of boron, chloride, and sulfate remain unchanged since September 2019.
+Therefore, it is highly unlikely that beryllium, cobalt, lithium, and radium 226/228 detected within MW-1603 groundwater are sourced from the BSFAP.
+It is much more likely that beryllium, cobalt, lithium, and radium 226/228 are characteristic of the lithologies in which this monitoring well is screened across, which includes the Princess Coal Seams.